ahomayouni/XChange/README.md

 * Use admin account: admin@admin.com password: admin

 ## Installation:
 To get this project running, follow these steps:

  On a terminal, clone this repository and cd into it.
 Then, enter the below commands into the terminal.
 1. >bundle install --without production
 2. >rails db:migrate
 3. >rails server

 ## TODO:
 * Peter - Primary Task: Help out Maru on frontend .
 Secondary Task: Incorporate User and Person Models with others
-* Adi - Finish up Item Listing and possibly some simple chat application (?)
+* Adi - 1)Uploading multiple images 2)resizing images 3)Working on listings page frontend 4)Create models for requesting items if not in current inventory 5)Chat/messaging service
 * Maru - Front End Lead
 * Arash - Work on User Circles
 * Arnav - Borrower Lender Ratings (should start finishing)
 * KC - Main Welcome Landing Page Design - Fix footer positioning, Fix header styles, and look through other websites to get inspiration for a modern looking webpage.